burnoo/maven/README.md

 (TODO: Information about published libraries will be filled in later)

 ## What is `-beapN`
 The `-beapN` suffix stands for burnoo's Early Access Preview.
-This naming convention, together with `includeVersionByRegex` in the Maven block, prevents my Maven repository from overriding official versions and allows me to provide updates for libraries.
+This naming convention, together with `includeVersionByRegex` in the Maven content block, prevents burnoo's Maven repository from overriding official versions and allows me to provide updates for libraries.
 Additionally, it means that when the creator of the library releases the proper version, it can be automatically picked up and updated by dependency bots or IDEs.

 #### Update examples in IDEA:
 <details>